ruby-concurrency/concurrent-ruby/README.md

 ## Features & Documentation

-We have a roadmap guiding our work toward the [v1.0.0 release](https://github.com/ruby-concurrency/concurrent-ruby/issues/257).

 The primary site for documentation is the automatically generated [API documentation](http://ruby-concurrency.github.io/concurrent-ruby/frames.html)

 We also have a [mailing list](http://groups.google.com/group/concurrent-ruby) and [IRC (gitter)](https://gitter.im/ruby-concurrency/concurrent-ruby).

-This library contains a variety of concurrency abstractions at high and low levels.
-One of the high-level abstractions is likely to meet most common needs.

 #### General-purpose Concurrency Abstractions